cupy/cupy/docs/source/tutorial/basic.rst

    This procedure is simplified by FunctionSet and Optimizer, which we will see in the next seciton.

-Now we can compute the gradients of parameters by simply calling backward method
+Now we can compute the gradients of parameters by simply calling backward method:

 .. doctest::